Sunakali: Plot

 The documentary includes a number of girls from Mugu district who are not allowed to play football or wear half-pants (shorts).
 The girls explain their problems to the production team and express their desire to play football.
 They share their struggles of playing football at an altitude above 3500m and having to deal with parents.

 Sunakali is a girl from Mugu, a harsh district in the least developed region of Nepal, and she loves football.
 Together with her friend, they form Team Mugu, which goes on to win a tournament at the national level.

 Screening

 Sunakali was screened as the World Premier and was the opening film of Kathmandu International Mountain Film Festival (KIMFF), 11–15 December 2014.
-To date Sunakali has received 16 international awards around the globe.
+To date Sunakali has received 16 international awards.